paranext/usfm-tools/README.md

   - In `style` attribute element (or, if there is no `style` element, in the `element` element), one `usfm:ptag` or `usfm:tag` or `usfm:match` direct child with `beforeout` with `\n` in it (`verse` - `\n` is optional, whereas it does not seem to be optional in the others.
 Does this matter for us?
 I don't think so; I think it all normalizes out to being just whitespace).
     - `cell` has `usfm:ptag` which I think is a bug.
     - `periph` doesn't have `\n` in its `usfm:match` `beforeout`, which I think is a bug.
+- [marker] additional very simple markers that go with other markers
+  - Check for marker type element direct children `usfm:ptag` or `usfm:tag` with text content and create a simple marker (no attributes or whatnot from the other markers of this marker type) whose name is the text content of the tag.
+Like `esbe` in `sidebar` marker type

 TODO: incorporate changes
 - Figure out a way to get this to where you can work on the rest of the code